lemonsevens/lemonsevens-gruntworks/operations/project-planning/4_methodology-selection.md

 ```
 I need to save the Methodology Documentation Snippet.

-This file will be saved as `methodology.md` relative to the directory containing your project's vision statement and requirements document.
+This file will be saved as `methodology.md` inside the `planning/` subdirectory of the project directory (where the vision statement and requirements reside).

 I will determine the location from the context.

+[Infer project directory path from context, e.g., path/to/project/]
+Proposed file location: [path/to/project/planning/methodology.md]

 [Show file content for `methodology.md`]